Anasss/PuzzlesOfTheWeek/README.md

-# PuzzlesOfTheWeek
+# Puzzles Of The Week
-CodinGame Puzzles of the week
+My solutions for CodinGame Puzzles of the week